antublue/test-engine/README.md

 ## Non-Goals

-The Test Engine is not meant to replace JUnit 5 for unit tests, but can be used.
+The test engine is not meant to replace JUnit 5 for unit tests, but can be used.

 ## Why not use JUnit 5?